ha-anna/ha-anna/readME.md

 I am a Front-end designer & developer who focuses on designing beautiful and functional user experiences.

-- :poland: I am Polish but living in Seoul, South Korea :kr:.
+- :poland: I am Polish born and raised but now living in Seoul, South Korea :kr:.
 - :seedling: Currently, I am deep-diving into JavaScript while also learning how to use SASS.
-- :beach_umbrella: When I am not coding or designing, I am hanging out with the local stray cats , learning Korean or learning to play golf.
+- :beach_umbrella: When I am not coding or designing, I am hanging out with the local stray cats, learning Korean, or learning to play golf.
 - :mailbox: How to reach me: <anna@haanna.com>

 ---